firecamp-dev/firecamp/readme/README.v1.md

 - [Discord community](https://discord.gg/8hRaqhK)
 - [Twitter updates](https://twitter.com/FirecampDev)

-If you encounter any bugs, issues, or have suggestions, please open an issue on the [Firecamp GitHub repository](https://github.com/firecamp-dev/Firecamp).
+If you encounter any bugs, or issues, or have suggestions, please open an issue on the [Firecamp GitHub repository](https://github.com/firecamp-dev/Firecamp).
 We appreciate your contributions to make Firecamp even better.

-## Roadmap
-  Here is the Firecamp development roadmap.
-Very soon It'll be listed on Github projects for better project management.
-- **AI: Cutting-edge AI-powered capabilities**
-- **Firecamp CLI:** developer-friendly CLI tool
-- **Test Runner:** An advanced API test runner
-- **Proxy:** A versatile built-in proxy
-- **SSL:** Robust SSL support
-- **History:** Seamless history tracking
-- **DX:** Improved developer experience
-- **Documentation:** Enhanced API documentation
-- **CI/CD:** Seamless integration with CI/CD workflows
-- Undisclosed Platform Phase-2

 ## Philosophy
 The decentralization of tools, processes, and people creates friction in API development workflow and frustration across the team.
 Developers are constantly switching between tools, searching for information, and wasting time due to inefficient tools.